-The career outlook for therapists and psychologists is rising at an average rate with a median annual salary of $80,370.
-To become a psychologist or therapist typically requires higher education at a master’s or doctoral degree level, completion of clinical hours, and licensure.
+The career outlook for therapists and psychologists is rising at an average rate with a median annual salary of $82,180.
+Becoming a psychologist or therapist requires higher education at a master’s or even doctoral degree level, completion of clinical hours, and licensure.

 Employment opportunities in healthcare often require the ability to assess, support, and provide a level of treatment or assistance to patients.
-Healthcare professionals rely heavily on their soft skills and abilities to connect with patients and to foster healing and treatment adherence.
-These soft skills may include an ability to communicate and work on a team, adaptability, analytical and problem-solving skills, and high levels of compassion and empathy.
+Healthcare professionals rely heavily on their soft skills and abilities to connect with patients to foster healing.
+These soft skills include the ability to communicate, work on a team, adaptability, problem-solving skills, and high levels of compassion and empathy

 Employment in healthcare occupations is expected to grow much faster than the national average and boast competitive wages.
 Most healthcare positions require at minimum an associate’s degree, but depending on the level of expertise may require a medical or professional doctoral degree.

-The crutch to almost every business regardless of scale is its ability to market and get products in front of consumers.
-Advertising and marketing jobs require the ability to creatively strategize, design, and carry out marketing campaigns, and track the results of the promotion.
-Advertising and marketing require the ability to communicate and comprehend consumer needs and pain points, as well as how to navigate public relationships.
+The crutch to almost every business, regardless of scale, is its ability to market and get products in front of consumers.
+Advertising and marketing jobs require the ability to creatively strategize, design, carry out marketing campaigns, and track the results of the promotion.
+Advertising and marketing require the ability to communicate, comprehend consumer needs, and navigate public relationships.

-The employment outlook for advertising, promoting, and marketing managers and specialists is growing at an above-average rate, with a median salary of $135,900 per year.
+The employment outlook for advertisers, marketing managers, and specialists are growing at an above-average rate, with a median salary of $141,490 per year.
 To start a career in advertising, prospective marketers must typically earn a bachelor’s degree or higher.
 Many marketing jobs also require experience that can be earned in an internship or lower-level marketing position.

-Retail sales workers work in stores and provide purchasing support and knowledge about products and their applications for customers.
+Retail sales workers work in stores and provide purchasing support and knowledge about products.
 Though much of retail has shifted to online purchases, some retailers are staying or moving to brick-and-mortar locations.
-Sales associates positions in retail often require soft interpersonal skills such as high levels of communication, respect, and friendliness.
+Sales associate positions in retail often require soft interpersonal skills such as high levels of communication, respect, and friendliness.
 They may also need skills in persuasion and empathy.